9 October 2019

 When you write meta-descriptions, make sure they are unique for each page.
 Make sure that they are related to specific content for every page.
 This will help you avoid using the same set of keywords for every page.
 Keep in mind that the location and company name may be repeated in multiple meta-descriptions.

-The Garden Connect CMS can automatically generate unique meta-descriptions for product pages, category pages and other pages to save you time.
+The Garden Connect Platform can automatically generate unique meta-descriptions for product pages, category pages and other pages to save you time.
 Let us know if you have any questions about this.

 Now the above may sound a bit overwhelming or complicated.
 Keeping in mind Garden Connect has a team of 6 content marketers, you can imagine there’s a lot more we aren’t sharing with you in this article.
 But following these basic principles will improve your texts a lot while also getting you a lot more traffic from Google.

-And, the Garden Connect CMS is there to help you since every website who is registered for search engine optimisation or online marketing services is given this useful toolbar:
+And, the Garden Connect Platform is there to help you since every website who is registered for search engine optimisation or online marketing services is given this useful toolbar:

 This shows exactly what’s missing while you type your soon-to-be awesome text.